 If your filing status is single when you have your baby, you might qualify to update your status to head of household.
 If you update your status, it may allow you to take a more significant standard deduction.

-If you are married filing jointly or single, having a baby will not change your filing status.
+If you are married, having a baby will not change your filing status.

 Start saving for college tax-free

 You may think that college is a lifetime away when you are holding your newborn.
-But college is a significant expense, and the time will come faster than you think.
-The good news is you can start saving for your child’s tuition and fees as soon as they are born.
+But college is a significant expense, and the good news is you can start saving for your child’s tuition and fees as soon as they are born.
 And you can do it tax-free.
 One option is a 529 Savings Plan.
 Contributions made to this plan are not deductible, but the earnings will grow tax-free.
 Payouts are also tax-free if the money goes towards qualifying college bills.